Hydraulic Press Calculator

 A hydraulic press multiplies force using Pascal's law - pressure applied to a confined fluid is transmitted equally in all directions.
 The force multiplication equals the ratio of output to input piston areas.
 A 10:1 area ratio turns 100 N of input into 1000 N of output.
 This principle is used in car jacks, industrial presses and braking systems.

-Explore all our fluid mechanics calculator tools, or browse the full cooking hub.
+Explore all our fluid mechanics calculator tools, or browse the full science & engineering converters & calculators.

 Frequently asked questions